dishant-ai7/dishant-ai7/README.md

 ## About Me

 👋 Hello!
-I'm Dishant, a passionate Data Engineer with one year of experience in the world of data and technology.
+I'm Dishant, Data Engineer with expertise in the world of data and technology.
 I'm dedicated to designing and building data pipelines that empower organizations to make data-driven decisions.

 🚀 Throughout my journey in the data engineering field, I've had the privilege to work on a diverse range of projects, from data ingestion and transformation to designing robust ETL processes.
 I'm committed to ensuring data quality, availability, and scalability while maintaining a strong focus on efficiency and performance.